Cultural impact of Coldplay: Covers and mentions

 Numerous musicians around the world have recorded their own renditions of Coldplay songs.
 According to the BBC, they are the most covered group of all time at the Live Lounge, a segment from Radio 1 where acts usually perform a track from another artist.
 Magazines such as Billboard, Bustle, and Stereogum have published listicles evaluating the best new versions of their work.
 Some of them were reimagined in different languages and genres.
 Artists often name-check or reference the band in original pieces, including 50 Cent, Calle 13, Lupe Fiasco, Jason Derulo, Lil Wayne, Thomas Rhett, Demi Lovato, Lauv, Stormzy, and Jhené Aiko.
 Travis Scott has done so multiple times, with the earliest known case being "Way Back" in September 2016.
 Lizzo dedicated the twelfth track of her album Special to them six years later.
-While not a remake, Tegan and Sara's "Yellow" honoured the Coldplay song through its music video, filmed in July 2022 at Locarno Beach.
-In October 2023, Rachel Chinouriri mentioned that the visual material for "The Hills" paid tribute to "The Scientist".
+While not a remake, Tegan and Sara's "Yellow" echoed the Coldplay song through its music video, filmed in July 2022 at Vancouver's Locarno Beach.
+In October 2023, Rachel Chinouriri said that the aesthetic for "The Hills" alluded to "The Scientist".
 Nijmegen, a city in the Dutch province of Gelderland, features a street named after the group.